Hutchinson-Lab/Hutchinson-Lab.github.io/_pages/about.md

   - /about.html
 ---

 Thanks for visiting the ML QuESt Lab!
-We are a team of scholars interested in developing and applying machine learning methodology in service of ecology and conservation.
+We are a team of scholars developing and applying machine learning methodology in service of ecology and conservation.

 News
 ======